Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Abstract theory of profile decomposition

 \subsection{Behavior of the residual term}

 Now, let $(X,G)$ be as in \cref{theorem;ProDeco in X} and let $(Y,\|\cdot\|_Y)$ be a normed space.
-Suppose that the embedding $X\hookrightarrow Y$ is $G$-completely continuous, i.e., every $G$-weakly convergent sequence in $X$ is strongly convergent in $Y$.
+Suppose that the embedding $X\hookrightarrow Y$ is $G$-completely continuous.
 We next investigate relations between the exactness condition~\eqref{eq;Ishiwata condition X} and $G$-completely continuous embeddings.
 When one gets~\eqref{eq;Ishiwata condition X}, then it is natural to discuss the behavior of the residual term in $Y$.
 The following general result implies that the residual term satisfying~\eqref{eq;Ishiwata condition X} may become arbitrarily small in $Y$.
-Hence this results may be considered as a ``weaker form of $G$-complete continuity."
+Hence this results may be considered as a ``weaker form of $G$-complete continuity".

 \begin{theorem} Let $(X,G)$ be as in \cref{theorem;ProDeco in X} and let $(Y,\|\cdot\|_Y)$ be a normed space.
 Suppose that the embedding $X\hookrightarrow Y$ is $G$-completely continuous.
-Also assume that a double-suffixed sequence $(u^L_n)$ in $X$ satisfies that
+Also assume that a double-suffix sequence $(u^L_n)$ in $X$ satisfies that

 Then it holds that

 \end{theorem}

 \begin{proof} Suppose on the contrary that there is $\varepsilon >0$ such that $(u^L_n)$ satisfies